-Section 1: Background and review of toolkits in CS and other associated areas, highlighting gaps and where WeObserve aims to address these.
+Section 1: Background on CO and review of toolkits, highlighting gaps and where WeObserve aims to address these.

 Section 2: A description of the tools used by members of the WeObserve consortium.

 Section 3: Next steps in the project.
 A description of how WeObserve will use this curation of tools and plans for further scoping and dissemination of information to the field.